-Service Agreement or Contract?
-That is the Question?
+Services Agreement or Contract?

-Formalities of service agreements and contracts
+Formalities of services agreements and contracts

-Creation of Service Agreements
+Creation of Services Agreements

 Creation of Contracts

 However, contracts require several steps to become legally enforceable.
 Several essential elements are necessary for a contract to be formed.
 Firstly, a contract must include an offer from one of the parties.
 An offer can be anything from the completion from million dollar deal to painting of a fence.
 The offeree must then accept the terms of the contract.
 There must be some form of consideration between the offeror and the offeree for a contract to be valid.
 Consideration often takes the form of some exchange of payment for a product or service.
 On top of consideration, there must be a mutual intention from the parties to ensure that the contract is enforceable.
 The terms of the contract must also be certain, and the parties must have the capacity to enter into the contract.
-Therefore, contracts differ from service agreements because of the formalities required at creation.
+Therefore, contracts differ from services agreements because of the formalities required at creation.

 Contract and Services Agreements: A match made in heaven

 Thus, services agreements and contracts are essential to ensuring the flow of trade and commerce.
 Services agreements outline the roles and responsibilities of parties.
 Services agreements are often less formal and can include a variety of terms and conditions.
 However, contracts, on the other hand, are often more precise and require specialist formalities.
 Contracts if created correctly, will be enforceable by a court and are effective means to ensuring the completion of an agreement.
 Therefore, there are significant differences between a services agreement and a contract.